The PS3 (Playstation) Third Party P3 Controller.

-For those who do not play much on Ebay there was a lot of issues with purchasing controllers for the Playstation 3 in reguards to china making a ton of knock off controllers.
-These third party or “P3” controllers looked like a Sony Playstation 3 controller except that if you ever picked one up and start pressing the buttons or pushing the analog stick around you know that there is something not quite right with them.
-This resulted in a lot of complaints to Sony about their conrollers not working and eventually Sony getting pissed and locking out third party unlicensed controllers from their PS3 system.
+For those who do not play much on eBay there was a lot of issues with purchasing controllers for the PlayStation 3 in regards to china making a ton of knock off controllers.
+These third-party or P3 controllers looked like a Sony PlayStation 3 controller except that if you ever picked one up and start pressing the buttons or pushing the analog stick around you know that there is something not quite right with them.

 - BombSquad – Works (May have to re-map controls as action buttons are swapped from left to right on both the P3 and PS3 controller)

 - Meltdown – Works (Shoulder buttons need to be re-mapped for weapon swapping)